msys2/msys2.github.io/Creating-Packages.md

 ### Send PR

-Open and send a pull request against the master branch of the official repositories on GitHub, currently residing under the user @Alexpux.
+Open and send a pull request against the master branch of the official repositories on GitHub, currently residing under the user @Alexpux ([links here](https://github.com/msys2/msys2)).
 Please include a short description of what you're submitting and why.
 In case your recipe is not final yet, add "[do not merge]" to the title and explain in the description.

 ### Check